Organization Team Members

 From the Team Members tab, click the + Add team member button in the upper-right.
 Select an appropriate role for the new user (see above for permissions), and provide a name and email address for the user.

-Management of organization users is done through the prism organization:users
+Management of organization users is performed through the prism organization:users

 subcommands.

-You can find role ID's of roles that you are allowed to grant through organization:users:roles
+You can find the role IDs you are allowed to grant using organization:users:roles

 .